 Definition

 A phenomenon in which a product becomes more valuable as more people use it.
 Direct network effects occur when each user adds value for every other user (e.g., a messaging app).
 Indirect network effects occur through complementary goods (e.g., more app developers attract more smartphone buyers).
+The NFX Network Effects Manual catalogs 16 distinct types and is one of the best practical references on the topic.
 PMs building platforms or marketplaces should identify and nurture network effects as a primary growth and retention lever.

 Why It Matters for Product Managers